garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ It does raise the question: what would have happened if we had just ploughed ahead and gone with that first obvious solution: what if we increased WiP to remove the blockage?
 It's hard to be certain because we didn't do it, but it probably wouldn't have helped.
-We'd go from having 2 things blocked in review to mostly having 3 things blocked, with the same systemic problem (i.e. people not understanding their responsibility) plagueing us... but a little bigger.
+We'd go from having 2 things blocked in review to mostly having 3 things blocked, with the same systemic problem (i.e. people not understanding their responsibility) plaguing us... but a little bigger.

 ---